-The landscape surrounding Hungerford is interspersed with brick and clay houses and pockets of woodland between large rolling grain fields.
-The client was keen to follow the local material characteristics of brick, stone and clay tile to ensure the house would fit within this patchwork of fields and woodland.
+The landscape surrounding Hungerford is interspersed with brick and clay houses, plus pockets of woodland between large rolling grain fields.
+The client was keen to follow the local material characteristics of brick, stone and clay tile, to ensure the house would be a sympathetic fit within this patchwork of fields and woodland.

 The house had a traditional H shaped plan and takes its proportions from traditional Mid Georgian architecture.
-The layout internally is based around a central axis from the front door through the hall and drawing room to a stone portico to the views beyond.
-To the left of the axis are the formal and traditional rooms (study and drawing room) and to the right the modern open plan kitchen and utility and boot room.
+The internal layout is based around a central axis from the front door through the hall and drawing room to a stone portico to the views beyond.
+To the left of the axis are the formal and traditional rooms (study and drawing room), and to the right, the modern open plan kitchen and utility and boot room.

-We prepared designs for all stages of the project including bathrooms and the kitchen.
-We worked with the developer’s team and quantity surveyors throughout the construction process to deliver the project on budget and time, administering the construction contract.
+The Blake team prepared designs for all stages of the project, including bathrooms and the kitchen.
+We worked with the developers and quantity surveyors throughout the construction process to deliver the project on budget and time, administering the construction contract.